Structure and classification of torus theta-curves: Introduction

 Torus knots---by virtue of their definition as lying on a standard torus $T$---are particularly amenable to study and enjoy several nice properties including: they are prime and invertible (see Figure~\ref{fig:torus} and the discussion below it).
 Thus, it is natural to consider theta-curves that lie on a standard torus $T$, which we call \textbf{torus theta-curves}.
 A first step towards our motivating question is to consider a torus theta-curve that is the union of a nontrivial torus knot $K$ and an arc on $T$ that is essential in the annulus obtained by cutting $T$ along $K$ as in Figure~\ref{fig:torustc}.

-In Theorem~\ref{thm:prime}, we prove that each such torus theta-curve is prime.
-We compute the constituent knots of those torus theta-curves and then completely classify torus theta-curves up to both ambient isotopy and homeomorphism allowing reflections.
+We compute the constituent knots of these torus theta-curves and use this information to obtain a complete classification of torus theta-curves up to both ambient isotopy and homeomorphism allowing reflections.
+In particular, we show that Kinoshita’s theta-curve does not lie on a standard torus.

+The key feature underlying these results is the structure imposed by the torus.
+Cutting the torus along a torus knot yields an annulus, and essential arcs in this annulus have a simple and controlled topology.
+This control governs both the primeness result and the classification, allowing the geometry of the torus to constrain the possible embeddings of theta-curves.

 We include examples as well as proofs of some general facts on theta-curves for their further study.
-Consecutive Fibonacci numbers produce a charming sequence of prime torus theta-curves.
-Using classical Fibonacci identities, we prove that their constituent knots are torus knots themselves based on consecutive Fibonacci numbers---see Examples~\ref{ex:ck}.
+Consecutive Fibonacci numbers give rise to a structured infinite sequence of prime torus theta-curves.
+Using classical Fibonacci identities, we prove that their constituent knots are torus knots determined by consecutive Fibonacci numbers---see Examples~\ref{ex:ck}.

 As the theta-graph is one of the simplest graphs after the circle, its embeddings in $3$-space have been well-studied and arise in various contexts.
 Kinoshita~\cite{kinoshita58,kinoshita72} discovered the first knotted theta-curve with all three constituent knots unknotted.
 Wolcott~\cite{wolcott} studied and generalized Kinoshita's theta-curve and studied the sum of two theta-curves at a vertex.
 Kauffman, Simon, Wolcott, and Zhao~\cite{kauffman} studied surfaces associated to theta-curves.
 Theta-curves arose naturally in Scharlemann's work~\cite{scharlemann} on knots with both tunnel number one and genus one.
 Moriuchi~\cite{moriuchi} enumerated theta-curves with up to seven crossings.
 Matveev and Turaev~\cite{matveevturaev} and Turaev~\cite{turaev} introduced and studied knotoids which are intimately related to theta-curves.
 The first author and Metcalf-Burton~\cite{cmb} proved a folklore conjecture of Thurston on primeness of theta-curves and double branched covers.
 Baker, Buck, Moore, O'Donnol, and Taylor~\cite{taylor} studied primeness of unknotting number one theta-curves and discussed the appearance of theta-curves in DNA replication.